HwWobbe/Wip-Main/README.md

         -  BarbaraCorcoran - DragonsDen
       - Seller's Markets
        - ...
+  - feed Bots for a centralized Summary of GitWork

 <hr>

 - to maintain a GoalsH focus, Bots must correctly pick productive components that fit into the next available timePeriod